Welcome to today's edition of the Rush 24-7 podcast.

 And we haven't gotten there yet, but don't be surprised if you hear that this was purely political.

-Alberto Gonzalez trying to deflect attention from his uh controversy over the firing of the eight U.S. attorneys.
+Alberto Gonzalez trying to deflect attention from his controversy over the firing of the eight U.S. attorneys.

-I mean, when Tom DeLay was indicted by a hack local prosecutor on trumped up charges, there was no discussion about whether he stays or goes.
+I mean, when Tom DeLay was indicted by a hack local prosecutor on trumped-up charges, there was no discussion about whether he stays or goes.

 He had to go.

-Everybody knows this case is handled by career prosecutors and career FBI agents.
+And over at justice, everybody knows this case is handled by career prosecutors and career FBI agents.

-This case is not is not being handled specifically by Bush appointees, and everybody involved in this, from the journalists and the drive-by media everywhere else, know this full well.
+And everybody involved in this, from the journalists in the drive-by media, everywhere else, know this full well.

-Acting totally defensively, acting totally out of fear, come up with this law.
+Nobody should fear their leadership, acting totally defensively, acting totally out of fear, come up with this law.

 Who cares it ever comes to trial?